Pre-requisites for Monitoring Components in an Agentless Manner

 General Pre-requisites

 1. At least one remote agent should be available for performing agentless monitoring.
 By default, the eG agent on the eG manager host serves as both a remote agent and external agent for the environment.
 If required, you can configure more remote agents.
-For this purpose, you can follow the procedure detailed in Section 7.8.3 of this document.
+For this purpose, you can follow the procedure detailed in Configuring Additional Remote Agents.

 2. If you intend to use SNMP for monitoring a component in an agentless manner, then make sure that the SNMP port 161 is opened on the target component.